 Introduction & Context

 Fouling mitigation strategy selection is a critical step in membrane process design and operation.
-The calculation quantifies how effectively a cleaning protocol restores permeate flux, expressed as the dimensionless flux-recovery ratio \(R\).
-By coupling this metric with the Reynolds number \(Re\) in the feed channel, engineers can decide whether hydrodynamic conditions are sufficient to sustain long-term performance or whether additional mitigation (e.g., back-pulsing, chemical cleaning, or module re-design) is required.
+The calculation quantifies how effectively a clean‑in‑place (CIP) cleaning protocol restores permeate flux, expressed as the dimensionless flux‑recovery ratio \(R\).
+By coupling this metric with the Reynolds number \(Re\) in the feed channel, engineers can decide whether hydrodynamic conditions are sufficient to sustain long‑term performance or whether additional mitigation (e.g., back‑pulsing, chemical cleaning, module re‑design, or retentate recycling for flux maintenance) is required.
 Typical applications include water treatment, dairy ultrafiltration, and pharmaceutical diafiltration where membrane replacement costs and product loss due to fouling are significant economic drivers.

 Methodology & Formulas